Lentil Sausage Soup

 I made half the recipe and used less lentils than the recipe called for.
 Whole masoor dal is a good substitute for French green lentils though I would recommend using green lentils if one can get their hands on it.
 Unlike whole masoor, green lentils hold their shape when cooked.
 Preparation of lentil sausage soup looks lengthy but it is not.
 It is an easy preparation; cook the lentils, cook the sausage and prepare the soup.
 That’s it!
 Here is another picture of the soup on my photoblog.
 I wanted to put up a picture of French Green Lentils and forgot to click it yesterday.

 I will try to take a picture today and upload it very soon.
 Here is the French green lentils.

-I recently started shooting in RAW and lentils is the second image I liked.
-I will post the first RAW image I liked very soon.
+I recently started shooting RAW and the lentils image below was shot in RAW.
 Most of the cameras let us shoot in both RAW + JPEG and I am using that option.
-Shooting in RAW is easy but editing it is challenging.
+Shooting in RAW is easy but editing RAW images is a challenge.
 I shot even the above soup image in RAW but I felt my JPEG was better than the RAW image I processed.
 I am still learning to process RAW images and to be honest, I don’t know what I am doing!
-I am playing around and trying to get good pictures.
+I am playing around and trying to get decent pictures.
 Hopefully I will figure it out very soon.